Overview of the mandate

 In 2007, the United Nations Human Rights Council in resolution 6/14 created the mandate of the Special Rapporteur on contemporary forms of slavery, including its causes and consequences, to replace the Working Group on Contemporary Forms of Slavery established in 1974 in order to better address the issue of contemporary forms of slavery within the United Nations system.

 In 2010, the Human Rights Council adopted resolution 15/2, which extended the mandate of the Special Rapporteur for a period of three years.
 Furthermore, in 2013 through the adoption of resolution 24/3 the mandate was renewed for three more years.
+Most recently in 2016, the Council adopted resolution 33/1, which further renews the mandate for three years.

 The Special Rapporteur has been mandated through Human Rights Council resolution 24/3 to, inter alia: